 Trichloroacetic acid was added to culture supernatants and incubated at 4°C overnight.
 Precipitates were then harvested by centrifugation, washed with acetone, air-dried and solubilized in a SDS and 2-mercaptoethanol containing sample buffer.
 The proteins were separated on 12% SDS-PAGE.
 A peptide sequence specific to LukF-PV, HWIGNNYKDENRATHT was synthesized and HRP conjugated polyclonal chicken IgY was raised against this peptide (Genscript).
 This antibody was used to detect LukF-PV with enhanced chemiluminescence.
-Images generated from the western blots were quantitated using GS800 Calibrated Densitometer (BioRad) and Image J
+Images generated from the western blots were quantitated using GS800 Calibrated Densitometer (BioRad) and Image J.

 Subsequently, for comparison of JKD6159 and other ST93 strains (Table 1), detection of chemiluminescence was performed using the MF-ChemiBIS 3.2 platform (DNR Bioimaging systems).
-Quantitation was performed using Image J
+Quantitation was performed using Image J.

 Detection of PSMα3 expression